browserengineering/book/book/scheduling.md

 [setInterval]: https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setInterval
 [clearInterval]: https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/clearInterval

-*Task timing*: Modify `Task` to add trace events every time a task executes.
+12-2 *Task timing*.
+Modify `Task` to add trace events every time a task executes.
 You'll want to provide a good name for these trace events.
 One option is to use the `__name__` field of `task_code`, which will get the name of the Python function run by the task.

-*Clock-based frame timing*: Right now our browser schedules each animation frame exactly 33ms after the previous one completes.
+12-3 *Clock-based frame timing*.
+Right now our browser schedules each animation frame exactly 33ms after the previous one completes.
 This actually leads to a slower animation frame rate cadence than 33ms.
 Fix this in our browser by using the absolute time to schedule animation